DeviceLock DLP Suite 8.2

 services like Dropbox, SkyDrive and Google Drive.

-and other data objects (like emails and webmails, chats, blog posts, etc.) for sensitive
+data objects (like emails and webmails, chats, blog posts, etc.) for sensitive

-information like social security numbers, credit card numbers, bank
+information like social security numbers, credit card numbers, bank account

 decisions based on policies having to do with file contents.

 network administrators and security personnel locating certain types of content

 stored within and outside the limits of the corporate network.
 Discovering

 unwanted content is essential when trying to protect the company’s intellectual

-property, control employee activities and administer computer
+property, control employee activities and administer computer networks.

-component, which provides full-text searching of logged data.
-The full-text
+provides full-text searching of logged data.
+The full-text search functionality

-of these modules working together is the DeviceLock DLP Suite.
+modules working together is the DeviceLock DLP Suite.
 The DLP Suite provides

-protection against local and network data leaks at the endpoint
+protection against local and network data leaks at the endpoint (laptop,